 Stay Clean: Keep a stash of disinfecting wipes in your carry on, and wipe down the tray table before placing food on it or using it for other items.
 Additionally, you can get your own tray table cover, for ultimate germ protection!

-It should be no surprise that seatbelt buckles are among the most unsanitary parts of airplanes.
+It should be no surprise that seatbelt buckles are among the top spots to never touch on a plane.
 Passengers touch them at least 2-3 times per flight, and if tray tables aren’t being cleaned regularly, we know seat buckles sure aren’t!

 Seatbelt buckles on airplanes have roughly 230 CFU per square inch, just under that of the airplane flush button.
 Again, gross.